crate/crate-howtos/docs/going-into-production.rst

 ------------------

 CrateDB logs JVM garbage collection times using the built-in garbage collection logging of the JVM.
-You can configure this process the garbage collection `environment variables`_.
+You can configure this process with the garbage collection `environment variables`_.

 ..
 SEEALSO::